MarsMwau/SUPER-HEROES/README.md

 ### Author : Martha Mwau (2023)

 ## Description
-This is a Rails API application that allows you to manage superheroes and their powers.
+This is a Rails API application that provides endpoints for managing and retrieving information about superheroes and their powers.
+It allows developers to interact with the API to perform CRUD operations on heroes, powers, and hero_power associations.

 ## Setup
 To clone the project and get it running on your machine, follow these steps: